peterhalpin/robustDIF/README.md

 # robustDIF

-Functions for assessing differential item functioning (DIF) in item response theory (IRT) models using methods from robust statistics.
+An R package that provides functions for assessing differential item functioning (DIF) in item response theory (IRT) models using methods from robust statistics.
 Based on the paper: Halpin, P.F.
 (2022) Differential Item Functioning Via Robust Scaling.

 Currently `robustDIF` only supports the two-parameter logistc (2PL) IRT model in two independent groups.